malvern-cads/centsecure/docs/game_plan.md

         - Group Policy
         - Defensive Counter Measure
     - CentSecure will aim to make sure the system is still usable after it is run
-5. Installed Programs (? helped by CentSecure)
+5. Installed Programs
-    - Might be done by CentSecure?
+    - Might be done by CentSecure
 6. Service Auditing
     - Read through the extended service list
     - Make sure there are no anomalous items